 The Australian researchers have theorized that vinegar works by slowing the digestion process, allowing us to feel full for longer.
 This means less of the idle snacking and overeating that we typically associate with simple carbohydrates.

-Further strengthening the Australian theory, a study at Arizona State University showed that after consuming just one and a half tablespoons of apple cider vinegar, subjects ate two-hundred fewer calories at their next meal.3 This highlights the role that vinegar can play in fighting the physical factors (i.e., obesity, diabetes, and high blood pressure) that lead to dementia and memory loss.
+Further strengthening the Australian theory, a study at Arizona State University showed that after consuming just one and a half tablespoons of apple cider vinegar, subjects ate two-hundred fewer calories at their next meal.3 This highlights the role that vinegar can play in fighting the physical factors (i.e., obesity, diabetes, and high blood pressure) that lead to forgetfulness and memory loss.

 The Surprising Link Between

-Vinegar And Dementia
+Vinegar And Forgetfulness

 The reasoning behind the findings is that high blood sugar damages blood vessels throughout the body.
 Naturally, this includes the blood vessels in the brain, which are especially sensitive to such changes.
-In turn, one of the biggest causes of dementia and memory problems is poor blood flow to the brain.
+In turn, one of the biggest causes of forgetfulness and memory problems is poor blood flow to the brain.

 What does this all mean?
 It’s time to start adding more vinegar to your diet.
 Whatever type you prefer, the effects will be the same – it’s the high acidity that counts.
 So, start stirring up balsamic vinaigrettes and vinegar-heavy cold slaw.
 Or, if you’re brave enough, eat it straight by the spoonful.
 Bon appétit!